RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/docker.md

 ## Common Docker Issues On Ubuntu and Their Fixes
 ### Build fails because software cannot properly use debconf
 Debconf is something that helps software configure itself while it is being installed.
-However, when a dockerfile is being built the software cannot interact with debconf.
+However, when a Dockerfile is being built the software cannot interact with debconf.
 To fix this, add this line to your Dockerfile before you the line that causes the debconf error
 ```
 ARG DEBIAN_FRONTEND=noninteractive
 ```
 ### QT does not work for applications in docker
-Add this to your dockerfile
+Add this to your Dockerfile
 ```
 ARG QT_GRAPHICSSYSTEM="native"
 ```